webcompat/browser-compat-bugs/README.md

 The site [webcompat.com](https://webcompat.com/) collects issues reported by users when they have the feeling the website is broken in one browser but not another.
 The bugs are collected into [web-bugs](https://github.com/webcompat/web-bugs/issues).

-This repo is here to collect specific test cases illustrating breakage with test cases illustrating the difference in between two or more browsers.
+This repo is here to collect specific test cases illustrating the difference between two or more browsers.
 The bar for contributing an issue is higher.

 ## Future